 If the call is being processed asynchronously a RopProgress response MAY be returned instead of the RopMoveCopyMessages response.
-For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT].
+For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT] section 2.2.22.

-The syntax of the RopMoveCopyMessages request and response buffers are specified in [MS-OXCROPS].
+The complete syntax of the RopMoveCopyMessages request and response buffers are specified in [MS-OXCROPS] section 2.2.3.8.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].